python/cpython/Doc/library/os.rst

 .. function:: listdir(path)

-   Return a list containing the names of the entries in the directory.
+   Return a list containing the names of the entries in the directory given by *path*.
 The list is in arbitrary order.
 It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.
-Availability:
-   Unix, Windows.
+Availability: Unix, Windows.

    .. versionchanged:: 2.3
       On Windows NT/2k/XP and Unix, if *path* is a Unicode object, the result will be